abdullahjr0/MS2/README.md

 <a name="ux"></a>
 # 1. UX

-As an avid gym member, I wanted to create a website that allowed me to use my passion as a tool to help others achieve their fitness goals

-This website is immediately apparent to users from first glance, allowing them to navigate with ease and find the most suitable services to sign up to.
+As a Manchester United fan, I wanted to create a simple yet fun to play memory game using fan favourite Club legends and present players.

+It has been made responsive for all devices, meaning it can be used everywhere even on the go.
+If they are indoors on a PC or outside on their phones they can enjoy this easy to play brain training game.

 ### Project Goals

-The goal of this website is to provide training services to help users to acheive their fitness goals, as well as increasing brand credibility.
+The goal of this website is to provide a fun simple and immersive memory game.
+To allow enjoyment whilst strenghtening the mind.

-<a name="user-goals"></a>
+<a name="visitor-goals"></a>

 ## 1.1.
-User goals:
+Visitor Goals:
 * __First time visitor goals__
-    * As a first time visitor, I want to immediately understand what the website is about.
+    * As a first time visitor, I want to immediately understand what the game is about.
-    * As a first time visitor, I want to be able to easily navigate and interact with the website.
+    * As a first time visitor, I want to be able to easily navigate and interact with the game.
+    * As a first time visitor, I want to be able to understand how the game is played.
-    * As a first time visitor, I want to be able to view the website on several devices.
+    * As a first time visitor, I want to be able to play on different tiers, to avoid repition.
+    * As a first time visitor, I want to be able to see how much time I have left.
-    * As a first time visitor, I want to feel comfortable that AJRF is providing the best services .
+    * As a first time visitor, I want to be able to see how many times I have flipped the card.
+    * As a first time visitor, I want to be able to follow social media handles to recieve updates and view other games.